anvilistas/anvil-extras/docs/guides/modules/animations.rst

     Using a ghost element will allow the component to be animated outside of its container

     ``start_at``, ``end_at``: Can be set to a ``Component`` or ``DOMRect`` (i.e. a computed position of a component from ``get_bounding_rect``)
-    If either ``start_at`` or ``end_at`` are set this will determine the start/end position of the animationn If one value is set and the other omitted the omitted value will be assumed to be the current position of the componenent.
+    If either ``start_at`` or ``end_at`` are set this will determine the start/end position of the animation If one value is set and the other omitted the omitted value will be assumed to be the current position of the component.
     A ghost element is always used when ``start_at`` / ``end_at`` are set.

 .. function:: get_bounding_rect(component)